STOCK ADMINISTRATION

 2. To check accuracy of records

-3. To check weakness in the system of stock control
+3. To identify weaknesses in the stock control system

-4. To support the value of closing stock which will be used in final accounts
+4. To support the value of closing stock used in final accounts

 STOCK LEVELS

-Stock levels: are volumes or points of stock reached at different time stock levels includes the following
+Stock levels are volumes or points of stock reached at different times.
+Stock levels include the following:

-This is the highest level of stock reached immediately after receipts of a new delivery.
-Stock should not be allowed to exceed.
+2. Maximum stock level – the highest level of stock reached immediately after receipt of a new delivery.
+Stock should not exceed this level.

 DETERMINATION OF MAXIMUM STOCK LEVEL